AlexMabry/grafana.org/content/blog/2018-09-13-everything-you-need-to-know-about-monitoring-mixins.md

 cover_opacity = "0.4"
 cover_blur = "1px"
-description = "Monitoring mixins: A solution for packaging together templates for Grafana dashboards and Prometheus alerts related to a specific piece of software." categories = ["Grafana", "PromCon", "Kubernetes", "Prometheus"] excerpt = "Monitoring mixins: A solution for packaging together templates for Grafana dashboards and Prometheus alerts related to a specific piece of software."
+description = "Monitoring mixins: A solution for packaging together templates for Grafana dashboards and Prometheus alerts related to a specific piece of software." categories = ["Grafana", "Kubernetes", "Prometheus"] excerpt = "Monitoring mixins: A solution for packaging together templates for Grafana dashboards and Prometheus alerts related to a specific piece of software."
 +++